Skip to content

 Special notes for rendering on machines without a display

-If you are using a machine without a display (e.g. a server), you will need to change the renderer to EGL (see this link for details).
+If you are using a machine without a display (e.g. a server), you will need to switch the renderer to EGL (see this page for details).
 This requires setting the following environment variables before running FlyGym:

 export MUJOCO_GL=egl